-In addition to the program objectives and course objectives identified in the course syllabus, the College has identified three general education competencies that all Mesalands graduates will demonstrate upon completion of a degree regardless of educational site or delivery method.
+In addition to the program objectives and course objectives identified in the course syllabus, the College has identified three general education competencies that all Mesalands graduates will demonstrate upon completion of a degree regardless of site.
 As stated previously, these competencies represent the most deeply held values of the College and are as follows:

-• Communication: Students will read, write, listen and use verbal skills to organize and communicate information and ideas in personal and group settings.
+Communication: Students will read, write, listen and use verbal skills to organize and communicate information and ideas in personal and group settings.